ZinnyZanny/ZinnyZanny/README.md

 - 👋 Hi, I’m @ZinnyZanny
 - 👀 I’m interested in Computing ;)
 - 🌱 I’m currently learning coding.
-- 📫 How to reach me - add me on the gram @zainnath
+- 📫 How to reach me - add me on insta @zainnath

 <!---